Trading Strategy Development Essentials

 backtesting

-• What is trading strategy
+• What is a trading strategy

 • Risk/Money Management